-- 1 medium head curly endive torn into bite size pieces
+- 16 ounces frisee lettuce torn into bite size pieces

 - 1 tablespoon extra virgin olive oil

-- 3 slices bacon cut crosswise into 1/4″ strips
+- 6 slices lean, thick cut bacon cut crosswise into 1/4″ strips

 - Salt and freshly ground black pepper

-- Meanwhile, in a small saucepan, bring about an inch of salted water to boil.
+- Meanwhile, in a saucepan, bring two inches of water to boil.
 Reduce heat to simmer.
-Stir water to create a slow vortex – this will help the white stay together.
+Stir water to create a vortex – this will help the whites stay together.
+Gently slide eggs into water, gently rotating them after 15 seconds and gently flipping after 2 minutes or so with a rubber spatula (be sure the yolk is facing up before lifting eggs out).
 Cook eggs until white is set, about 4 minutes.
 Lift each egg out with a slotted spoon and place on a paper towel to drain.

-- Divide between 2 serving plates and top each with an egg.
-Garnish with chive flowers.
+- Divide salad between 4 serving plates and top each with a poached egg.
 Serve.